MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### vars_to_keep

-list of strings of variable names to include when reading from the input data file.
+List of strings of variable names to include when reading from the input data file.
 If None, argument is ignored.
 Cannot be used with vars_to_drop.
 Not supported for ODBC or fixed format text files.

 ### vars_to_drop

-list of strings of variable names to exclude when reading from the input data file.
+List of strings of variable names to exclude when reading from the input data file.
 If None, argument is ignored.
 Cannot be used with vars_to_keep.
 Not supported for ODBC or fixed format text files.